 Gestational Carrier Program

-If you are unable to carry a pregnancy to term because of problems with your uterus or the absence of a uterus, the Gestational Carrier Program at NYU Langone’s Fertility Center can work with you and a gestational carrier, also known as a surrogate.
+If you are unable to carry a pregnancy to term because of a medical condition—such as cancer, problems with your uterus, or the absence of a uterus—the Gestational Carrier Program at the NYU Langone Fertility Center can work with you and a woman selected to carry your baby.

 In New York State, compensation to a gestational carrier, also known as a gestational surrogate, is not allowed.
 If you’re considering a carrier who requires compensation, we facilitate this through our program affiliate, Greenwich Fertility and IVF Center, in Greenwich, Connecticut.

 Prior to an embryo transfer into a gestational carrier, screening required by the U.S. Food and Drug Administration (FDA) must be completed on the sperm and egg source.
 Screening involves a physical exam, blood testing, and a questionnaire.
 A physical exam and testing is also performed on the gestational carrier.